 Or, more particularly, to celebrate them: That was the goal of his recent multi-artist release A Canadian Celebration of the Band (featuring Neil Young, the Sadies, Bruce Cockburn and Cowboy Junkies), and this latest event is no different.
 Hudson will be joined on November 24, 2012, by Jimmy Vivino, who shared the stage for Hudson’s final appearance with Helm during one of the drummer’s legendary Midnight Rambles.

 The bill will feature former members of the 1980s- and 1990s-era lineups of the Band, formed in the wake of founding guitarist Robbie Robertson’s departure, as well as Levon Helm’s solo group — including Jim Weider, Randy Ciarlante and Byron Isaacs.
 Also appearing is Sister Maud Hudson, Garth’s wife and constant companion for nearly four decades.
-She joined in on this SER Sitdown too, creating a homey atmosphere that found Garth on one phone extension and Maud on the other.
+She joined in on this Something Else!
+Sitdown too, creating a homey atmosphere that found Garth on one phone extension and Maud on the other.
 After so long together, they quite literally complete each other’s sentences.

 In keeping, the conversion often resembled a talk around a kitchen table, swerving away from music into matters big and small.
-(At one point, Maud pointed out an insect skittering around their 1880s-era country farmhouse in upstate New York, thinking at first it was a bumblebee: “It’s actually what you call a plant bug,” Garth says.
+(At one juncture, Maud pointed out an insect skittering around their 1880s-era country farmhouse in upstate New York, thinking at first it was a bumblebee: “It’s actually what you call a plant bug,” Garth says.
 Maud reminds: “Garth’s grew up interested in that; his dad was an entomologist,” even as Hudson continues examining the insect.)
 Throughout, the native Canadian quietly ruminated on an array of his instruments.

 It was that kind of conversation …